-2 The purpose of the task hazard/risk analysis is to identify and assess potential hazards that may be encountered by personnel and to prescribe required controls.
+The purpose of the task hazard/risk analysis is to identify and assess potential hazards that may be encountered by personnel and to prescribe required controls.
 Table 2-1, a general checklist of hazards that may be posed by this project, indicates whether a particular major type of hazard is present.
-If additional or field change order to include the additional information.
+If additional tasks or significant hazards are identified during the work, this document will be modified by addendum or field change order to include the additional information.